camaraproject/project-administration/documentation/meta-release-reporting-workflow.md

 The JSON export can be visualized using the CAMARA API Status Viewer:
 1. Download the JSON artifact from the workflow run
-2. Open the viewer (will be at https://camaraproject.github.io/release-management/api-status-viewer.html)
+2. Open the viewer at https://camaraproject.github.io/api-status-viewer (coming soon)
 3. Load the JSON file to see an interactive table with sorting and CSV export

+Note: JSON export is currently only available for meta-release reports (Fall25, Spring25, Fall24), not for Full reports.

 ## Configuration